 French fries recipe

 The best potatoes for French fries are fresh, never frozen.
 They’ll have a medium-firm consistency that is not too firm nor too soft.
 In the best French fries recipe, frites are cut rectangular around 1cm square.
 The secret to the Belgian fries recipe is that the potato is fried twice.
-The Belgian tourism board recommends that the first fry should be done at 150°C and the second at 175 °C.
+The Belgian tourism board recommends that the first fry should be at 150°C and the second at 175 °C.

 The result are golden perfect French fries that have a soft inside once your crunch through a crispy outside.
 You then just have to choose your frite topping or specialty fries sauces in Belgium, such as: